tc39/proposal-temporal/docs/README.md

 All `Temporal` types have a string representation for persistence and interoperability.
 The correspondence between types and machine-readable strings is shown below.
-For more information about string parsing, serialization, and formatting in `Temporal` (including how Temporal is using industry standards like ISO 8601 and RFC 3339), see [String Parsing, Serialization, and Formatting](./strings.md).
+For more information about string parsing, serialization, and formatting in `Temporal` (including how Temporal is using industry standards like ISO 8601, RFC 3339, and RFC 9557), see [String Parsing, Serialization, and Formatting](./strings.md).

 <img src="persistence-model.svg">